undel-gh/HA-Laundry-Monitor/README.md

 - Power remains the required and authoritative source for cycle-start confirmation.
 - Optional current contributes supplemental meaningful-activity evidence.
 - Optional current alone cannot confirm cycle start, terminal spin, or completion.
+- The normal terminal-spin path remains vibration-only and uses the configured full vibration requirement.
+- When explicitly enabled, the experimental hybrid path may confirm the same `final_spin` state from reduced vibration evidence plus a fresh, sustained electrical candidate.
+- Electrical evidence alone can never confirm `final_spin`.
+- Machine-specific electrical thresholds have no universal defaults and must be configured explicitly.
+- Stale electrical samples must not continue supporting an electrical candidate after the configured maximum source age.
 - Finish is inferred from the absence of meaningful electrical activity over time rather than from an exact standby-power value.
 - Optional vibration provides terminal-spin evidence.
 - Leak detection operates independently and does not change the cycle state.